giffordlabcvr/HCV-NABS/README.md

 HCV-NABS (**H**epatitis **C** **V**irus -- **N**eutralising **A**nti**B**odie**S**) is a linked dataset and set of analysis scripts for analysing the variation of HCV virus sequences with respect to the known binding locations of neutralising antibodies.

-HCV-NABS is an open source analysis resource which accompanies the article "Predicting the Effectiveness of Hepatitis C Virus Neutralizing Antibodies by Analysis of Public Sequence Data", Cowton et al. 2018, Manuscript submitted for publication.
+HCV-NABS is an open source analysis resource which accompanies the article *Predicting the Effectiveness of Hepatitis C Virus Neutralizing Antibodies by Analysis of Public Sequence Data*, Cowton et al. 2018, Manuscript submitted for publication.

 HCV-NABS is based on GLUE, an open source, data-centric bioinformatics environment specialised for the analysis of virus sequence data.
 HCV-GLUE is the GLUE project for analysing HCV sequence data generally, and HCV-NABS is an extension to HCV-GLUE.